rifaterdemsahin/assesment/formula/video_script.md

     *   *Fix:* `../../imaginary/act1.png` (assuming this file is in `formula/` and images are in `imaginary/`).
 2.  **Host the Images:** Upload the images to a cloud host (like GitHub User Content, Imgur, or S3) and use the URL.
 3.  **Trust the Workspace:** In some IDEs, you can explicitly "Trust" the workspace to allow local file rendering, but this depends on the specific tool's security settings.

+### 8. 🎭 The "Mocking" Version (Extra Bite)
+*For when you want to roast the audience into submission.*

+**Act I: The Problem (A-Roll)**
+> "Feel that?
+That's the AI Avalanche.
+And yes, I *did* just make up a term to sell you something.
+But let's be real—you're still deploying manually on Fridays.
+You don't need an umbrella.
+You need a tank.
+And right now?
+You're holding a cocktail umbrella."

+**Act I: The Problem (VO)**
+> "Companies don't want 'coders' anymore.
+They want Wizards.
+Meanwhile, Dave from accounting is still updating his LinkedIn to say 'proficient in jQuery.'
+Dave.
+Buddy.
+It's 2025.
+I pity you.
+Truly."

+**Act II: The Solution (A-Roll)**
+> "Meet the ATW.
+Assess.
+Train.
+Workshop.
+She's not pretty.
+She smells like burnt Docker containers and regret.
+But she'll get you there.
+Unlike your current strategy, which is mostly 'hope' and 'Stack Overflow'."

+**Act II: The Solution (VO)**
+> "First, the Engine Check.
+We scan everything.
+The report tells us exactly why you're failing.
+'Oil leak in Security?'
+Yeah, we saw that commit.
+Then, Upgrades.
+We install new parts because frankly, your current skills are vintage.
+And not the cool kind."

+**Act III: The Outcome (A-Roll)**
+> "Now we drive.
+The Workshop.
+I've shipped 200+ repos this way.
+Some of them even worked.
+Compare that to your 'Hello World' tutorial you've been starting for three years.
+We turn you into X-Shaped drivers. *(Yelling)* MOVE, UMBRELLA GUY!"

+**Outro (A-Roll)**
+> "Here's the deal.
+First 10 people?
+Free.
+I'm dropping the analysis to $50.
+That's less than you spend on coffee to stay awake fixing your own bugs.
+Fork it.
+Break it.
+Just do something.
+Link in bio."